 Comet.ml is known for helping developers and data scientists in overseeing, comparing and optimizing their machine learning models.
 The New York-based firm launched its product recently upon culminating the TechStars-driven Amazon Alexa Accelerator program as well as raising a $2.3M seed round.

 The new service by Comet.ml offers you a dashboard that combines the code of your ML experiments and their outcomes.
-It also enables you to improve your models through tweaking your experiments’ hyperparameters.
+It also enables you to improve your models by tweaking your experiments’ hyperparameters.

 In fact, Comet tracks the outcomes and avails a graph of your results as you continue training your machine-learning model.
 Furthermore, it not only tracks your code changes but also imports them in a bid to help you compare the varying aspects of the different versions of your experiments.